Peirceman/go_project_creator/README.md

  $ go build
 ```

 and run the executable.
+There are commandline-options which you can see with `--help`,
+but they are only reccomended for use in scripts.
+Just run the executable without options
-It is self explenatory and asks you questions.
+and you will be prompted.
-If you don't understand it, you shouldn't be programming.